ibexa/documentation-developer/docs/guide/http_cache.md

 ##### Default options for FOSHttpCacheBundle defined in eZ Platform

 The following configuration is defined in eZ Platform by default for FOSHttpCacheBundle.
-You should typically not override these settings unless you know what you are doing.
+Typically, you should not override these settings unless you know what you are doing.

 ``` yaml
 fos_http_cache: